-The system on a variable remuneration and performance assessment was used in the Company's activities in 2019.
+The system on a variable remuneration and performance assessment was used in the Company's activities in 2020.
 The remuneration of the Company's employees consists of a fixed and variable components.
 A fixed component of the remuneration is established based on the position held and the competence of the employee.
 A variable component of the remuneration is paid for measurable performance results, i.e. with respect to each position for the achievement of set objectives.

-On the 31st of December 2019, the Company employed nine employees.
-In comparison, on 31st of December 2018, the Company employed seven employees (incl. one on a parental leave).
+On the 31st of December 2020, the Company employed eleven employees.
+In comparison, on 31st of December 2019, the Company employed nine employees.